 Here are a few tips for making that transition a happier, easier move for you and the seniors in your life.

+No we are not talking about the app on iPhones and other Apple products.
+We mean ACTUAL face time.
+The transitions for senior living are tough.
+It’s a lot of easier if the family is close by.
 There are going to be a lot of family members involved in this transition.
 They may be helping to pack and move or coming to help you manage finances or healthcare.

 One upside of living in a home is that you no longer have to share your space with anyone.
 No kids, no guests unless you want them, just you and your partner if you have one.
 This means you can make all of the decoration decisions and really build the type of relaxing home that you have always wanted.